-For the different GCMs used we compute ice surface temperature T_s differences between 2100/2300 and 2000 as a multi-year mean over five years do to reduce the inter-annual variability (Fig. 7).
-HadGEM2 leads to an increase in temperatures along the northern margins by of up to 4°C. By 2100 the Western-western areas and vast majority of the ice sheet exceed 2°C of warming.
-The only pronounced warming by 2300 is in the Northwestern northwestern regions, while the ice sheet surface temperatures decrease from compared to 2100.
-IPSL exhibits a significantly different pattern.
-This simulation produces with pronounced warming in the center (up to 3°C) and in the Southeast southeast (up to 4°C) of the ice sheet, while the Northern areas are only.
-The northern areas reveal moderately warming around 1°C during the 20th, by 2100.
-The pattern is similar in 2300, with a moderate cooling in the West-west compared to 2100.
-The least warming is found in MIROC5, which even exhibits cooling in the southern areas by about -1°C in 2100; warming of +1°C is only reached in the Northnorth.
+For the different GCMs used we compute ice surface temperature T_s differences between 2100/2300 and 2000 as a multi-year mean over five years to reduce the inter-annual variability (Fig. 7).
+HadGEM2 leads to an increase in temperatures along the northern margins of up to 4°C. By 2100 the western areas and vast majority of the ice sheet exceed 2°C of warming.
+The only pronounced warming by 2300 is in the northwestern regions, while the ice sheet surface temperatures decrease compared to 2100.
+IPSL exhibits a significantly different pattern with pronounced warming in the center (up to 3°C) and in the southeast (up to 4°C) of the ice sheet.
+The northern areas reveal moderately warming around 1°C by 2100.
+The pattern is similar in 2300, with a moderate cooling in the west compared to 2100.
+The least warming is found in MIROC5, which even exhibits cooling in the southern areas by about -1°C in 2100; warming of +1°C is only reached in the north.
 By 2300 the entire ice sheet experiences warming; however this warming is quite moderate compared to the other two GCMs.
 The low magnitude of warming over Greenland compared to global warming let us infer that the mechanisms of arctic amplification is not well represented in MIROC5.

-Although we do not have a measure to judge future climate warming trends, but-with respect to the Arctic amplification phenomena the most plausible distribution and magnitude of surface warming is produced by HadGEM2.
+Although we do not have a measure to judge future climate warming trends, with respect to the Arctic amplification phenomena the most plausible distribution and magnitude of surface warming is produced by HadGEM2.
 By contrast, MIROC5 produces less pronounced warming over Greenland that is similar to the global mean warming but exhibits a plausible pattern of warming.
 IPSL is spatially and temporally experiencing the largest warming; however, the distribution is not in agreement with the Arctic amplification.
-HoweverStill, the assessment of the GCMs is in line with skill tests performed by Watterson et al. (2014) on a global scale.
+Still, the assessment of the GCMs is in line with skill tests performed by Watterson et al. (2014)

+on a global scale.
 They assigned skill cores by comparing individual GCM output data against re-analysis data.
 The analysis indicates that all 25 models have a substantial degree of skill, however, HadGEM2 is ranked in the top, MIROC5 in the middle, and IPSL in the lower part.